-Also, It is something that we can apply, especially in emails or when we send messages to people reaching out to use their name.
-Remember the spelling and pronunciation correctly, and I guarantee you that it will impact them.
+Also, we can apply it, especially in emails or when we send messages to people reaching out to use their names.
+Remember the spelling and pronunciation correctly, and I guarantee that it will impact them.

 - So if you have a hard time remembering people’s names, put in the entire name or their full name.
-If it’s hard to pronounce you, maybe you can ask them to spell it out, or you can ask them to repeat their names.
+If it’s hard to pronounce, maybe you can ask them to spell it out or ask them to repeat their names.

 Sometimes they appreciate that you take the time to remember and get to know their name instead of saying it.
 So this is something that we can apply when we reach out to clients, customers, and colleagues.

 5. Win Arguments by Avoiding Them